In this article, I show you, using an example, how the Java ByteBuffer

 allocateDirect()

 , on the other hand, creates the buffer in native memory, i.e., outside the heap.
-Native memory has the advantage that read and write operations can be performed faster.
+Native memory has the advantage that read and write operations are executed faster.
 The reason is that the corresponding operating system operations can access this memory area directly, and data does not have to be exchanged between the Java heap and the operating system first.
 The disadvantage of this method is higher allocation and deallocation costs.

 We create a ByteBuffer